truenas/documentation/content/TruenasApps/_index.md

 * **Host path**
 * **SMB share** that allows you to create a storage volume used by an SMB share.

-If the application requires specific datasets or you want to allow SBM share access, configure the dataset(s) and SMB share before using the installation wizard.
+If the application requires specific datasets or you want to allow SMB share access, configure the dataset(s) and SMB share before using the installation wizard.

 {{< include file="/static/includes/FileExplorerFolderIcons.md" >}}
 {{< /expand >}}